jdouma1/Desktop-App-Development/README.md

 # Java-Development
+In collaboration with @:
+- jsena1
+- nfantinodyer
+- SevenZh7
+- nathanho202
+- stephtorres24

 Group project practicing collaboration, professional practice, and application development in Java

 Code imported from group organization and repository: